 Bret Vyon/ Now look here, I don’t care what happens to you, but I’ve got to warn Earth!

 The Doctor/ Yes, and you will have to do far more than that!
 If the Daleks are doing something drastic, then we have to stop the Daleks!
-Now will you shut up, sir?
+Now will you shut up!!! sir?
 Hmm?

 Still make no mistake this is a classic adventure.
-Its got so much going on in it, despite its incredible length, there is never a moment I felt bored (apart from the novelty Christmas episode which really is as bad as its reputation.
+Its got so much going on in it that despite its incredible length, there was never a moment I felt bored (apart from the novelty Christmas episode which really is as bad as its reputation.
 Comedy I don’t think was ever Terry Nation’s strong point.)
 Still for the most part both Terry Nation and Dennis Spooner fill the story with so much excitement and action that it actually managed to hold my attention throughout its 5 and a half hour run.

-Such a move was not only very bold for Doctor Who, but for television in general back then.
 Both Katarina and Sara who also technically counts as a companion die horrible, violent and arguably in Katarina and certainly in Sara’s case pointless deaths.

 Whilst this would not seem like a big deal nowadays where main characters always die horribly, in 1960’s television it would have been unheard of.
 Especially in a family show.